not-na/cardgame/docs/protospec/packets/game_dk/packet_game_dk_complaint.rst

 accusation, he will receive a penalty himself.
 Otherwise, the accused player will be punished and the game might be aborted, depending on the penalty settings.

 The mistake can also emanate from a chat or voice chat.
-That, the server cannot prove, so the two other players have to confirm it using a :cg:packet:`cg:game.dk.question` and a :cg:packet:`cg:game.dk.announce` packet.
+Since the server cannot automatically arbitrate such a complaint, the two other players have to confirm it using a :cg:packet:`cg:game.dk.question` and a :cg:packet:`cg:game.dk.announce` packet.
 If 3 of the 4 players back the accusation, the punishment will be undergone by the accused, otherwise by the accuser.

 .. note::
-   If the punished player ought to receive demerits, the :cg:packet:`cg:game.dk.scoreboard` will be used.
+   If the punished player ought to receive demerit points, the :cg:packet:`cg:game.dk.scoreboard` will be used.

 .. seealso::